Mary is an organic coconut farmer. In her articles, she shares ideas on land management and how to increase the profit

 Our FS85 falls into the second group and is designed for people who need to clear their land of grasses, weeds, and small areas of scrub.

 The terrain on our farm is varied.
-We have lakes and the banks on some of these are steep.
-We also have areas which are undulating.
-Our farm is planted with coconuts and cutting around the bases of the trees is made easy using a brush cutter.
+We have lakes, and the banks on some of them are steep.
+We also have undulating areas.
+On our coconut farm, cutting around the bases of the trees is made easy using a brush cutter.
 We use the brush cutter in conjunction with our lawn tractor, and it can reach places our lawn tractor cannot go.

 Using on Slopes

-We have a variety of slopes on our farm, we are near sand dunes so many of the plants which are growing on them are there as a way of keeping the sand from shifting.
-We have some small gentle slopes which are grassed over as in the picture and then we also have some which are at a 45º angle.
-These are more problematic for my husband who is a below-knee amputee.
-If he can get a solid foothold he can cut along the slope, if the grass is damp, or too choked with vine-type plants he will cut from the bottom.
-This is less efficient than a lateral cut but sometimes it's necessary.
-Although he tries to keep the areas short, it is a continual battle in the tropics as the climate is perfect for growing.
+We have a variety of slopes on our farm.
+We are near dunes, so many of the plants growing on them are there to keep the sand from shifting.
+We have some small gentle slopes that are grassed over, as in the picture, and then we also have some at a 45º angle.
+These are problematic for my husband, who is a below-knee amputee.
+If he can get a solid foothold, he'll cut along the slope.
+If the grass is damp or choked with creeping plants, he'll cut from the bottom.
+This is less efficient than a lateral cut, but sometimes it's necessary.
+Even though he tries to keep the areas short, it's a continual battle in the tropics as the climate is perfect for growing.